 5. Wellness Simple Limited Ingredient (Best Grain-Free Option)

-For dogs who need both limited ingredients and a grain-free formula, Wellness Simple is our top choice.
-The salmon and potato recipe uses a single protein source and a short, transparent ingredient list.
+Some dogs genuinely need both limited ingredients and a grain-free formula.
+Wellness Simple is my top choice here.
+The salmon and potato recipe uses a single protein source and a wonderfully transparent ingredient list.

 Key features: